Water security & sanitation in the Eastern Ghats

 Globally, there are nearly one billion people who lack access to safe, clean drinking water.
 In India alone, diarrhoea claims 450,000 lives every year.
 Tribal groups in remote rural areas are at particular risk and government departments are often unable to provide basic water services due to the remote areas and difficult terrain.
 Women and female children have to travel long distances to collect water from unsafe sources which can be, unreliable, scarce and contaminated.

-It will tap perennial springs and using a gravity flow system, will supply safe water to 3 new communities.
-In the villages, the water is passed through a filtration unit (using sand) and distributed to standposts on each street.
+Using gravity, we'll pipe spring water from a mountain source to three communities.
+In the villages, the water is passed through a filtration tank (using sand) and distributed to tapstands on every street.
 A water committee will be set up to manage and run the project alongside an education campaign to improve the communities' understanding on sanitation and hygiene.
-Together these activities will ensure sustainability, improved health and help initiate wider development
+Together these activities will ensure sustainability, improve health and help initiate wider development

 To provide access to safe, clean water and sanitation education to 3 target communities